daybydata/Ethereum_Payment_App/README.md

 # Ethereum_Payment_App
-This is a proof of concept for an app that stores a directory of FinTech consultants and pays them with eth on the Ethereum blockchain.
+This is a proof of concept for an app that stores a directory of consultants and pays them with eth on the Ethereum blockchain.

 ## How to Use and Test the App with Ganache

-### Send a test transaction by using the application’s web interface, and then
-### look up the resulting transaction hash in Ganache.
+### Send a test transaction by using the application’s web interface, and then look up the resulting transaction hash in Ganache.

 1. Make sure your development environment has access to the libraries listed in the Technologies section below.
 2. Clone and Pull the github repository.